 The Agency operates a defined benefit scheme for certain retired employees under the provisions of the Pensions Act 1956.
 Defined retirement benefit obligations due to pensionable officers are recognised in the statements of financial position in accordance with the Pensions Act 1956.
 Under the pension scheme, employees are entitled to a partial gratuity payment upon attaining normal retirement age, reduced pension annuity for a period of 12.5 years after retirement and full pension annuity for the remaining lifetime after the first 12.5 years.
-The pension liability is determined based on the last drawn salaries of the respective pensionable officers and the pensionable officers' cumulative service period served with the Agency at the time of retirement, on assumption that all pensionable officers work till the age of 62 years and opt for fully commuted gratuity on retirement.
+The pension liability is determined based on the last drawn salaries of the respective pensionable officers and the pensionable officers' cumulative service period served with the Agency at the time of retirement.
 The Agency does not need to bear any medical liabilities for pensionable officers upon their retirement.